-There are special things to know about seat belts and children, and there are different rules for smaller children and infants.
-If a child will be riding in the vehicle, see Older Children \Rightarrow 83 or Infants and Young Children \Rightarrow 85.
-Follow those rules for everyone's protection.
+There are additional things to know about seat belts and children, including smaller children and infants.
+If a child will be riding in the vehicle, see Older Children ⇒ 84 or Infants and Young Children ⇒ 86.
+Review and follow the rules for children in addition to the following rules.